 The programme manual provides (potential) project participants with all the information needed to develop, implement and close a project within the Interreg Alpine Space programme.

 It is a handy tool with concise information and guidance on the different aspects to be observed during each phase of the project life cycle.

-However, the programme manual does not replace any other documents, and we invite participants to study carefully the cooperation programme, the EU-structural funds regulations and other relevant information provided by the Partner State in which they are situated.
+However, the programme manual does not replace any other documents, and we invite participants to study carefully the Interreg programme (IP), the EU-structural funds regulations and other relevant information provided by the Partner State in which they are situated.